How to Calculate DSO: Formula, Example, and Common Mistakes

 What Are Common Mistakes When Calculating DSO?

 The most common mistake is using total sales instead of credit sales, which understates DSO because cash sales never sat in receivables.
-The second is mismatching the period: pairing a quarter of receivables with a full year of sales produces a meaningless number.
+The second is mismatching the period: pairing a quarter of receivables with a full year of sales produces a number that means nothing.

 How Do You Lower DSO Once You Have Measured It?

 Measuring DSO is only useful if you act on it.
-The fastest levers are accurate, immediate invoicing, consistent follow-up, frictionless payment, and intelligent collections that adapt to each customer.
+The fastest levers are accurate, immediate invoicing, consistent follow-up, frictionless payment, and intelligent collections that adapt to each customer rather than firing the same reminder at everyone.
+Most of the days in a high DSO are not a single failure but the sum of small delays: an invoice sent late, a reminder that never went out, a dispute that sat unanswered, a payment that arrived but was not applied.

-Monk automates these steps and customers see a 40%+ reduction in AR outstanding, 90%+ of invoices resolved without escalation, and a 2.4x increase in cash on hand in the first quarter.
+Monk automates these steps as one invoice-to-cash motion, and customers see a 40% average reduction in DSO, 88.2% of invoices resolved without escalation, and a 2.4x increase in cash on hand in the first quarter.
+Monk's Intelligent Collections reads the context of each account and adapts tone per customer history, which monk.com reports is 24% more effective than standard dunning.
 Automating cash application also keeps DSO accurate by matching payments the moment they arrive.
 For the full playbook, see how to reduce DSO: 6 proven strategies.

 Frequently Asked Questions